UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do rain barrels attract mosquitoes?

 They can if not properly maintained, but modern barrels come with fine mesh screens and sealed lids to prevent mosquitoes from entering.
-Using mosquito dunks is an effective backup measure to ensure no larvae can survive.
+Using organic mosquito dunks (Bti) is a highly effective backup measure to ensure no larvae can survive in the standing water without harming your plants.

 Is rainwater safe to drink?

 No, rainwater collected from your roof is not safe for human consumption.
-It picks up contaminants from roofing materials, bird droppings, and the air.
+It rapidly picks up environmental contaminants from roofing materials, bird droppings, and heavy metals.
 According to the CDC, it should only be used for non-potable tasks like watering lawns, washing cars, or ornamental gardening.

 How much money can I save with a rain barrel?

-Savings vary based on your local water rates and climate, but using rainwater for all your outdoor needs can reduce your summer water usage significantly.
-For avid gardeners, this can translate to noticeable savings on monthly bills during peak watering months.
+Savings vary based on your local water utility rates and climate, but using rainwater for all your outdoor needs can reduce your summer municipal water usage significantly.
+For avid gardeners using hundreds of gallons a week, this can translate to noticeable savings of $35 or more on monthly utility bills during peak drought months.

 Do I need a pump for my rain barrel?

-Most rain barrels rely on gravity to move water, which works well for filling watering cans or using a soaker hose on flat ground.
-If you need to move water uphill or want to run a sprinkler, you will likely need to install a small submersible pump.
+Most residential rain barrels rely strictly on gravity to move water, which works perfectly for filling standard watering cans or using a low-pressure soaker hose on flat ground.
+However, if you need to push water uphill or want enough pressure to run a standard oscillating sprinkler, you will need to invest in a small submersible utility pump.

-While most states encourage rainwater harvesting as a conservation method, some states like Colorado and Utah have specific regulations regarding water rights.
-It is always best to check your local and state laws, or consult resources like EPA WaterSense, to ensure compliance.
+While most states actively encourage rainwater harvesting as a smart conservation method, a few states like Colorado and Utah have specific regulations and capacity limits regarding water rights.
+It is always best to verify your local, state, and HOA bylaws, or consult resources like EPA WaterSense, to ensure full legal compliance before installing a system.

 About the Author